What is a covenant waiver?

 A covenant waiver is when a lender temporarily forgives a borrower's breach of a loan covenant.
 Lenders can specify different courses of action in covenant waivers, including unconditional forgiveness of a repayment obligation, a one-time waiver of a compliance obligation, or a new set of tests or conditions for a borrower to comply with.

-As covered previously, covenants are rules outlined in loan agreements.
+As covered previously, debt covenants are rules outlined in loan agreements.
 Borrowers must maintain and demonstrate compliance with these rules in order to maintain access to their loan.
 Examples of financial covenants include borrower interest coverage ratios or leverage ratios.
 When borrowers breach financial covenants, lenders may have the right to terminate the debt agreement and/or demand full repayment.
 Alternatively, they can waive the covenant violation, and continue on with business as usual.

 Why might lenders waive repayment rights after a covenant breach?